Georg101/Automated-music-score-generator---AMSG/README.md

 REALEASED FULL VERSION

-Download main.py for uncompiled version instalation of modules required
+Download main.py for uncompiled version

+instalation of modules PyQt5, numpy and sounddevice required

 if you want the .exe file, please download it here: https://drive.google.com/file/d/1nvIJp9XWhaddOZGRe9FwpPjibP5JkoEA/view?usp=sharing

-**not working on linux and mac**
+**the might not work on linux and mac**